 Student feedback remains strong and enthusiastic for the LEXYZ program.

-Thanks to the collaboration with the French State and l’Education Nationale (Académie de nantes), this partnership clearly displays the universal potential for not only the AVR Platform in academic settings, but also a fundamental change in the lesson delivery and learning dynamic between teachers and students.
+Thanks to the collaboration with the French State and l’Education Nationale (Académie de nantes), this partnership clearly displays the universal potential for not only EON-XR in academic settings, but also a fundamental change in the lesson delivery and learning dynamic between teachers and students.